jamesflorentino/nanoScrollerJS/README.md

 #### 'scrollend'

-A custom `'scrollend'` event is triggered on the element every time the user has scrolled to the end of the content element.
+A custom `'scrollend'` event is triggered on the element every time the user has scrolled to the end of the content element (does *not* get triggered more than once when user tries to scroll down and has already reached the end of scrollable content).

     $(".nano").bind("scrollend", function(e){
       console.log("current HTMLDivElement", e.currentTarget);